Aunt of woman in laundry chute death questions police work after RCMP review

 Published Monday, April 1, 2019 2:41PM EDT

-REGINA - The aunt of a woman who died after falling down a hotel laundry chute says a report critical of the investigation raises questions about how Regina police have reviewed other sudden deaths.
+REGINA -- The aunt of a woman who died after falling down a hotel laundry chute says a report critical of the investigation raises questions about how police have looked into other sudden deaths.

 Delores Stevenson also says she believes assumptions were made about her niece because she was an Indigenous woman.